Diademe/cerialize/README.md

 ### Note
 In the previous case, it will not enforce a class to be a subclass of Living.
-The last two line are not mandatory (if you whant to serialize/deserialize more).
+The last two line are not mandatory (if you want to serialize/deserialize more).
 Unfortunately, I didn't found a way to add Runtime Typing for Map (or object used as map).
 You can do the following (use a class that inherite form Map)
 ```typescript
 class MyDico1 extends Map<string, Number>{